fluture-js/momi/README.md

 .use(R.map(R.over(headers, R.assoc('X-Powered-By', 'Monads'))))

 //We can install our own interpreter, which must return a StateFuture.
+//Normally we wouldn't have to do this.
+The `App.freeky()` constructor would come
+//with pre-installed interpreters for all freeky Monads.
 .install(FreeState, m => App.StateFuture(state => {
   const x = m.run(state);
   return App.Future.of({_0: x[0], _1: x[1]});